ConnorChoban/PyBer_Analysis/README.md

 Overview of the Analysis

-The purpose of this analysis is to evaluate the relationship between a city type and the average fare over time.
+The purpose of this analysis is to evaluate the relationship between a city type and the average fare over time in order to determine where we should focus our efforts.
+We do so by examining Ride-share data such as the total number of rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.

 Results